 As part of reasonably assuring whether the Township's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance or other matter we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2009-001.

-We noted certain noncompliance matters that we reported to the Township's management in a separate letter dated September 29, 2008.
+We also noted certain matters not requiring inclusion in this report that we reported to the Township's management in a separate letter dated September 16, 2010.

-We intend this report solely for the information and use of management and the Board of Trustees.
+We intend this report solely for the information and use of management, the Board of Trustees, and others within the Township.
 We intend it for no one other than these specified parties.

-Mary Taylor
+Mary Jaylo

-September 29, 2008
+September 16, 2010

-SCHEDULE OF FINDINGS DECEMBER 31, 2006
+SCHEDULE OF FINDINGS DECEMBER 31, 2009